markope/crossbarwww/website/crossbario/iotcookbook/Home.md

 <img id="cookbook_home_topimage" src="../static/img/iotcookbook/lego_duplo_smaller.jpg" alt="" style="float: right; max-width: 340px; margin: 20px; padding: 0;" />

-The **IoT Cookbook** provides a collection of ready-to-build recipes for IoT components.
+**MAKERS & DEVELOPERS**: The **IoT Cookbook** provides a collection of ready-to-build recipes for IoT components to create your next IoT application.

-Building on components, developers get a head start and can focus on creating the actual application functionality.
-But of course you learn how to build your own, reusable components as well.
+Building on tested and documented components, makers and developers get a head start and can focus on creating the actual application functionality.

+<strong>Crossbar.io</strong> allows you to <strong>talk to WAMP-enabled IoT devices</strong> from more than <strong><a href="http://wamp.ws/implementations/#libraries">9 programming languages</a></strong>.
+The IoT Cookbook has material for different languages as well.
+And we show how to build your own, reusable components, giving you the ultimate control.

-The IoT Cookbook is all open-source: the <b><a href="https://github.com/crossbario/crossbarexamples/tree/master/iotcookbook">code is on GitHub</a></b> and Apache 2.0 or MIT licensed, and the recipes and texts are free to use under the Creative Commons license.
+The IoT Cookbook is a community effort and all open-source: the <b><a href="https://github.com/crossbario/crossbarexamples/tree/master/iotcookbook">code is on GitHub</a></b> and Apache 2.0 or MIT licensed, and the recipes and texts are free to use under the Creative Commons license.

 <p class="note">
 <b>News, 2015/08/08:</b> We've streamlined the Getting Started pages for all devices, in particular the Yun is now much simpler to setup.
 And we've released first pages for the Intel Edison